WPChill/strong-testimonials/readme.txt

 == Changelog ==

 = 2.28.3 - Nov 17, 2017 =
+* Fix bug in slider when not using transition effect.
+* Fix conflict between standard pagination and query limit.
 * Fix bug when saving custom fields in post editor.
 * Add capability for custom input fields.
-* Fix slider when not using transition effect.

 = 2.28.2 - Nov 10, 2017 =
 * Fix bug when only one page in paginated views (count < per_page).